 - the school will keep a daily attendance record and will inform parents if the pattern of attendance of their child is causing concern; - children arriving late will be monitored and parents informed if there is a concern; - absences without authorisation will be checked with parents, and if no good reason is given will be recorded as unauthorised.
-Parents will be advised accordingly; - persistent absences resulting in an unacceptable level of attendance will be discussed with parents and the school's Designated Safeguarding Lead (DSL).
+Parents will be advised accordingly; - persistent absences resulting in an unacceptable level of attendance will be discussed with parents, in line with the School's 'attendance policy'.

-b) Behaviour in Lessons:
+Behaviour in Lessons: